 Honestly, we are at the very beginning of our journey.
 We have many ideas for new products and spirit ranges and are years away from fulfilling these dreams and aspirations.
 We’re not for sale!

-What does the future hold for your distillery?
+What does the future hold for the distillery?
 Are there plans afoot for world domination in the next five years?

 We intend to keep innovating and play our part in moving Australian spirits forward.
 While we will always have our three core gins I foresee new editions to the Animus roster.
 The best way to keep across our new releases to market is to follow us on social media, or subscribe to our website.
 We don’t spam, much.